taneltorn/setoalt/README.md

 # Seto laulu alternatiivne noodikiri
 Current application is the digital solution for creating and listening to notations of Seto multi-part singing in an alternative notation system.
-It is part of a research project called **Teaching Seto polyphonic singing with the help of an alternative musical notation** by the Estonian Literary Museum.
+It is part of a research project called **"Teaching Seto polyphonic singing with the help of an alternative musical notation"** by the Estonian Literary Museum.

 ## Components